 Don’t Sit on Your Wallet!

 Stuffing a wallet in your back pocket tilts your pelvis to one side, which puts more stress on your spine.
 When one cheek is higher than the other, you end up with biomechanical stress causing twisting of the pelvis.
 The spine becomes misaligned.
 Instead of sitting upright, you actually round your lower back and slouch.
-Then YOUR SHOULDERS SLUMP LEADING TO NECK AND UPPER BACK PAIN TOO!
+Then your shoulders slump, leading to neck and upper back pain.
 The bigger your wallet, the more lopsided you’re forced to sit—and the achier you’ll end up.

-And of course, if you’re feeling any back pain, COME IN AND WE’LL GET YOU OUT OF PAIN.
+And of course, if you’re feeling any back pain, come in for an exam and individualized treatment plan.